A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Tuning by cross-validation

-In words, asymptotically, the value of $\lambda$ minimizing the estimation mean squared error (MSE) is also the optimal $\lambda$ for the testing problem. \cite{wang2017bridge} then observe that minimizing the limiting estimation error, $\EE(\eta_{\alpha\tau}(\Pi + \tau Z) - \Pi)^2$, is in turn equivalent to minimizing $\tau$ in \eqref{eq:system} over $\lambda$.
-As the minimizer of $\tau$ depends on $\Pi$ and $\sigma$, \cite{wang2017bridge} propose to estimate $\lambda$ in practice by minimizing a consistent {\it estimate} of $\tau$.
+In words, the value of $\lambda$ minimizing the asymptotic estimation mean squared error (MSE) is also the optimal $\lambda$ for the testing problem. \cite{wang2017bridge} then observe that minimizing the asymptotic MSE, $\EE(\eta_{\alpha\tau}(\Pi + \tau Z) - \Pi)^2$, is in turn equivalent to minimizing $\tau$ in \eqref{eq:system} over $\lambda$.
+Because the minimizer of $\tau$ depends on $\Pi$ and $\sigma$, \cite{wang2017bridge} propose to estimate $\lambda$ in practice by minimizing a consistent {\it estimate} of $\tau$.

 If the only difference between knockoffs and the oracle were the fact that the augmented $X$-matrix is used instead of the original $X$-matrix, we would be able to conclude immediately that the optimal tuning parameter for LCD-knockoffs is the value of $\lambda$ minimizing $\tau$ in \eqref{eq:system-kf} instead of \eqref{eq:system}.
 This is, however, not the only difference, first because knockoffs use $W$-statistics instead of $\widehat{\beta}$, and secondly because knockoffs utilize an {\it estimate} of FDP instead of the actual FDP in setting the threshold.
 Admittedly, the {\it exact} value of $\lambda$ that is optimal for knockoffs no longer has such a simple characterization, but we can still advocate the $\lambda$ minimizing $\tau$ in \eqref{eq:system-kf} as a good approximation, and this is our target.
 Figure \ref{fig:cv} demonstrates that this approximation is indeed a good one.